Elan456/viking-village-builder/README.md

 Click + drag on a building from the far-right panel to an empty space within your walls.

 If the construction fails, a message will appear in the center to tell you why.

+### Turn Management

+In the bottom-right corner there is a button to advance to the next turn.
+This will trigger each building to produce and consume their respective resources.

+You only get 100 turns till the end of the game to build your army and prepare for the invasion.